unityfire/alexa-ha/INSTALL-QUICKSTART.md

 ```

 #### Remove existing demo apps, clone Alexa HA from GIT, and configure
 Be sure to select which branch you want in the command below!
-Develop is for the latest and greatest, but use 'master' for the stable release of Alexa-HA!
+Use 'develop' for the latest and greatest or 'master' for the stable release of Alexa-HA.
 ```
 rm -rf ~/node_modules/alexa-app-server/api/apps/*
 cd ~/node_modules/alexa-app-server/api/apps/
-git clone -b develop https://github.com/unityfire/alexa-ha.git cd alexa-ha cp config_default.js config.js nano config.js
+git clone -b master https://github.com/unityfire/alexa-ha.git cd alexa-ha cp config_default.js config.js nano config.js